Royal Navy during the Victorian Era: Diet

-At the begin of the reign of Queen Victoria the official food ration was sparse and sickeningly monotonous, never varying weekly, seasonally, or by climate, except when fresh supplies were acquired in port.
+At the beginning of the reign of Queen Victoria the official food ration was sparse and sickeningly monotonous, never varying weekly, seasonally, or by climate, except when fresh supplies were acquired in port.

 Breakfast consisted only of a pint of cocoa or chocolate without milk, along with the infamous "hard tack" biscuit.
 This biscuit was often years old, brittle, and notoriously infested with weevils and maggots, requiring the consumer—especially on the lower deck—to tap it sharply on the table to remove the browned pests, or simply eat it "in a dark corner so as not to see what you were eating."

 The main meal, dinner, was served at noon and involved a perpetual rotation between a pound of salt beef one day and salt pork the next.
 This salted meat was of notoriously poor quality, often having been "knocking about the station for years," and was so tough that cold beef was described as being as hard as fine-grained mahogany suitable for polishing.
 The meat was supplemented by thick pease soup with the pork, or flour, suet, and raisins for a weekly pudding (duff) with the beef, always accompanied by more hard biscuit.

 Food preparation was the crew's own responsibility within their respective messes.
 A weekly "cook" would collect the rations—weighed out from "evil-smelling casks"—and prepare the ingredients with any meager seasonings they had purchased.
 These preparations were then taken to the galley and entrusted to the Ship's Cook (often a disabled crew member) who boiled everything in one large copper pot.
 During times of limited oven capacity for baking fresh meat in harbour, the Ship's Cook improvised by stacking the meat dishes pyramid-style over the copper's steam vent before quickly placing them in the oven to "brown off."